Misleading content

 Clickbait

-In most of the cases, Cickbait helps to increase advertising revenue for particular websites or third-party advertisers.
+In most cases, Cickbait helps to increase advertising revenue for particular websites or third-party advertisers.
 However, it has also been designed to form opinions and make people take needed decisions.
 Attention-grabbing[3] headlines typically lead to inaccurate information.
 Often, the main article is about different things than the header itself.

 Politics in fake newsFake news mainly revolves about politics and rivalry between particular parties.